 - a.
 Personnel/contact - i.
 Name, address and web site of applicant organization - ii.
 Name, address, phone and email of Executive Director and/or primary contact person - iii.
 Name and affiliation of your project supervisor if known at the time of your proposal - iv.
 Identify the specific architect, landscape architect, or other design professionals, artists, fabricators, or restoration specialists responsible for or involved in your project.
 Include resumes or bios if available. - b.
 Name of project for which support is requested, along with a one sentence summary of the project; - c.
 Amount requested; - d.
 Project description including specifics of proposed project; - e.
 Description of entire project if requested amount is part of larger project; - f.
 Significance of proposal project to the community and the city of Boston; - g.
 Schedule - i.
 Anticipated completion date of project overall, and/or specific project element for which funds are being requested; - ii.
 If you are awarded a grant, indicate how soon after an award you will begin to incur costs for your project. - h.
 Plan for maintenance and maintenance funding (submit a copy of the maintenance plan if available); - i.
 Budget - i.
 Include a line item breakdown showing expense details of requested amount (and full project expenses if part of a larger project) and what specifically the George B. Henderson Foundation will be funding. - ii.
 Include a funding plan and amount raised to date - j.
-Indicate all other funders who are reviewing your proposal at the time of submission to the Henderson Foundation and the amount they are considering.
+Indicate all other funders who are reviewing your proposal at the time of submission to the Henderson Foundation and the amount they are considering. - k.
 Indicate how the contribution of the Henderson Foundation will be credited for the project, in media and other acknowledgements, both during the work phase and following project completion.
-Please include information about permanent recognition if applicable. - k.
-Indicate any public approvals your project has received.
-For public art projects on land owned by the City of Boston, you must demonstrate that you have secured approval for the project from the Boston Art Commission.
+Please include information about permanent recognition if applicable. - 1.
+Indicate any public approvals your project has received or is pending.
+For public art projects on land owned by the City of Boston, you must demonstrate that you have secured final approval for the project from the Boston Art Commission.
+If you have secured preliminary approval from the Boston Art Commission, please contact the Henderson Foundation staff before submitting your application.
 Indicate whether you have site control for the project and if not, when control is expected.

-1. Indicate any previous grants your organization or project has received from the Henderson Foundation.
+m.
+Indicate any previous grants your organization or project has received from the Henderson Foundation.